Code-Institute-Submissions/Gomsur-roberts-bike-rentals/docs/agile.md

 |||||As a bike rental employee i can return a customer's rental bike so that assist our customer with bike reservations

 ### Bike Rental Site Administrator User Stories

+the activity and progress of activities for site administrator users.

 |backlog|in scope|in progress|in review|completed|
 |-------|--------|-----------|---------|---------|